graalvm/graalvm-demos/native-image/microservices/micronaut-hello-rest-maven/README.md

 ## Build and Run a Native Executable

 With no runtime reflection, Micronaut is extremely well suited to ahead-of-time (AOT) compilation with [GraalVM Native Image](https://www.graalvm.org/latest/reference-manual/native-image/).
-Mironaut provides support for GraalVM Native Image by default.
+Micronaut provides support for GraalVM Native Image by default.

-1. Compile this REST application ahead of time with Gradle:
+1. Compile this REST application ahead of time:
     ```bash
     ./mvnw package -Dpackaging=native-image
     ```

-    Compilation can take a few minutes, but more cores and more memory reduce the required time.
+    Compilation can take a few minutes.
+Compiling on machine with more cores and more memory will reduce the build time.

     The result is a standalone executable placed in the _target/_ directory named `MnHelloRest`.